IBM-Cloud/openshift4-lab/workshop/part1-learn_openshift/exercise-2.md

     ```
     oc get routes
     ```
-    Output looks similar to this (_remember not to copy this exact host_):
+    Output looks similar to this:
     ```
     NAME         HOST/PORT                                                                                                 PATH      SERVICES     PORT       TERMINATION   WILDCARD
     patient-ui   patient-ui-example-health.roks07-872b77d77f69503584da5a379a38af9c-0000.eu-de.containers.appdomain.cloud             patient-ui   8080-tcp                 None
     ```

-1. Run the following script which will endlessly spam our app with requests:
+1. Run the following script which will endlessly spam our app with requests.
+Make sure to replace the host variable by the host retrieved above:

     With Linux/MacOS: